 WDR Pg.
 5, Site Conditions #24:

 The tentative WDRs state “…the 30-year wet season for the facility was calculated to be 23 to 25 inches.”
-This should be corrected to “…the 30-year wet season for the facility was calculated to be 23 to 25 inches.”.
+This should be corrected to “…the average annual precipitation for the facility was calculated to be 23 to 25 inches.”.
 WB Response: Comment Accepted:

 WB Response: